zahir-core/grest-cli/codegentemplate/README.md

 3. Open http://localhost:4001/api/docs in browser

 ## Test
-1. Make sure you have db with name db_main_test and db_company_test with credentials same as DB_XXX
+1. Make sure you have db with name `main_test.db` with credentials same as DB_XXX
 2. Test all with verbose output that lists all of the tests and their results.
 ```bash
 ENV_FILE=$(pwd)/.env go test ./... -v